 How does OpenInvest work?

-While there are plenty of "robo-advice" type platforms around these days, OpenInvest sets itself apart with its impressive selection of fund managers and investment portfolios.
-Between its range of managers, there are 16 portfolios to choose from, each broken down by investment risks, holdings and costs.
+While there are plenty of "robo-advice" type platforms around these days, OpenInvest sets itself apart with its impressive selection of investment managers and investment portfolios.
+Between its range of managers, there are 12 portfolios to choose from, each broken down by investment risks, holdings and costs.

-Investors that sign up to OpenInvest currently have the option of choosing from four investment managers – BlackRock, InvestSense, SG Hiscock & Company and Schroders (more expected to be added in 2021).
-Each investment manager offers the same set of portfolio options from "defensive" to "growth" and each have a recommended minimum $20,000 investment, although the fees do vary.
-After your initial investment, you can top up your portfolio in increments of $1000 or more.
+Investors that sign up to OpenInvest currently have the option of choosing from 3 investment managers – Schroders, BlackRock and J.P Morgan Asset Management.
+Each investment manager offers the same set of portfolio options, from "defensive" to "growth", and each have a recommended minimum $20,000 investment, although the fees do vary.
+After your initial investment, you can continue topping up your portfolio.

 What are the portfolios?

-Investors have four portfolio types to choose by each of the four investment managers.
+Investors have 4 portfolio types to choose by each of the 4 investment managers.
 While these portfolios vary depending on the investment manager you choose, they all follow the same basic risk profiles:

 - Defensive Income